-Our fight against the Covid-19 pandemic could never have been Kirklees Council alone, we could only do it with our partners and our communities.
+Our battle against the Covid-19 pandemic could never have been fought by Kirklees Council alone; we could only do it with our partners and our communities.

 12 months ago, when we entered the first lockdown, with rising infection rates, hospital admissions and people losing their lives, we had to act fast and do everything we could to protect people, care for our most vulnerable, support businesses, schools and so much more.